GodofKim/3line/README.md

 <img src="/Sample/Logo.png" width="240">

 # 3Line

-##What is 3Line
+## What is 3Line

-3Line makes an article into three lines.
+3Line makes an article into **just three lines**.
 Install chrome app and run server so that It works.
 - Only korean supported.

-##Server Installation
+## Server Installation

 - For korean word analyzer
 ```